Cclleemm/CryptoShare/README.md

 ```
 2/ Setup the MySQL database "cryptoshare"

+3/ Populate CryptoShare database with `php artisan migrate`

-3/ You should be able to access the home page of the application as a guest here but the api key to retrieve your Suprnova data is missing.
+4/ You should be able to access the home page of the application as a guest here but the api key to retrieve your Suprnova data is missing.

-4/ Go to localhost/register to create an admin account and localhost/login to sign in.
+5/ Go to localhost/register to create an admin account and localhost/login to sign in.
 Go to localhost/configuration and add the Suprnova API key, data are coming now ;)

-5/ Give us a like !
+6/ Give us a like !

 ## Deployment